 Step 6: Research quality links that support your topic

-Once you have written the post, link to other posts that support your topic, both within your blog and externally.
+Once you have written the post, link to other posts that support your topic.
+Link internally to help the search engine find other related content.
+Link externally to expert content that supports your views.
 No sense repeating the content if there is another post that fills in the gaps.
 Linking gets noticed and encourages other blogs to link to you.

 Step 7: Optimize the content using on-page SEO tactics

 Effective use of keywords in your writing makes your content more relevant to your target while helping search engines index the content.
-Take advantage of the WordPress SEO plugin to optimize your post around one keyword, which should be the focus of your post.
+Take advantage of the WordPress SEO plugin to implement on-page optimization for your post.
+Don’t forget to optimize your images using keywords and adding the alt tag.

 Step 8: Review and edit the final draft